Want to know the first four pages that I publish when I set up a new website and blog?

 I typically do not edit this unless I have a specific keyword that doesn't make sense when read as a title.
 More about permalinks and how to change them site wide in WordPress settings can be found in this article by YoastSEO here.

 Add Content: Here you will add your page content.
 I recently discovered a drag and drop page builder that has simplified my ability to create amazing web page design.
-I plan to tell you all about it in an upcoming post - stay tuned! (*update: that post has been published here) If you haven't signed up to receive my updates yet, what are you waiting for?
+Read more about it here.

 Adding content is easy using the WYSIWYG (what you see is what you get) editor.
 What you type in this box is what you will see when you publish the page.
 Please note that the options in the toolbar may vary depending upon your theme and plug-ins.